Rogers TV: New Brunswick

 In New Brunswick, Rogers TV operates nine distinct community channels.
 Rogers offers French-language community channels (TV Rogers) in Edmundston, Bathurst, the Acadian Peninsula and Moncton, as well as English-language community channels in Fredericton, Saint John, Moncton, Miramichi and Bathurst.
 The programming shown on Rogers TV channels is a mix of access programming produced by the general public, and licensee programming originating from Rogers staff.
 Topics include political programming, sports coverage, live bingo shows, entertainment series, election coverage, telethons, municipal council coverage, documentaries and specials.

 Notable examples of past successes include Acadieman – the world’s first animated Acadian superhero; the Afternoon News with Tom Young – a simulcast of the popular Rogers Radio show; 2 Bon’Heures – the region’s only early-morning French-language studio talk show; and First Local – a live, daily 15 minute news show with stories from around the province.

 Cable companies have been offering community channels in New Brunswick for 40 years.
 Fundy Cable started setting up community channels in Saint John and Edmundston in the early 1970s.
 Shaw Cable acquired the New Brunswick cable licenses from Fundy Cable in 1998.
 Rogers TV in New Brunswick was formerly known as TVNB, a group of local community programming stations that became in 1998 the first provincial programming network in Canada not owned by a provincial government.
-Rogers and Shaw exchanged assets in the year 2000, and the stations were re-branded to Rogers Television shortly thereafter.
+Rogers and Shaw exchanged assets in the year 2000, and the stations were re-branded to Rogers Television in February 2002.